-16 May 2018 and Janne posts this on the Qwik Kiwi House FB page “Finally had the go ahead from Ray who said to “Dream big and live the dream”.
+16 May 2018 and Janne posts this on the Qwik Kiwi House FB page “Finally had the go-ahead from Ray who said to “Dream big and live the dream”.
 Suzy Monds’ inspirational story and my success running the Rotorua marathon last week have confirmed my ambition now to conquer The Great Wall of China full marathon.
-My challenge to all Qwik Kiwi team members is to join me for the full, half or 8.5km fun run 3rd weekend in May next year.
+My challenge to all Qwik Kiwi team members is to join me for the full, half, or 8.5km fun run on 3rd weekend in May next year.
 Di, you’re always encouraging me – how about it?
 For the full there are 5164 steps so it is brutal but the harder the challenge the bigger the reward eh?
 Would love to share it with as many of the team as possible – maybe Ray could be encouraged to do it too?
-Makes it more fun to do the hard yards with people you know and then to celebrate success together.
-Marathon Events travel organise everything from visa to flights, accommodation, a bus trip a couple of days prior to view the course and western style food prior to the race so no upset tums”.
+Makes it more fun to do the hard yards with people you know and then celebrate success together.
+Marathon Events travel organise everything from visa to flights, accommodation, a bus trip a couple of days prior to view the course, and western style food prior to the race so no upset tums”.

 Hmmmm, China.
 Not a destination at the top of my list, however the opportunity to share it with someone else moved it up the list considerably.
-Enough in fact to say “yes, I’ll go with you”.
+Enough, in fact, to say “yes, I’ll go with you”.

 On Thursday we boarded a bus to take us (and many other athletes) to Huangyahuan to walk the 3.5km section of Wall which was part of the event.
 It was a hot day.
 I hadn’t given much thought as to what to wear and wore an ordinary t-shirt and shorts and my running shoes.
 I hadn’t got my sense of direction at that point or maybe I was awestruck with the surroundings, but it didn’t sink in that the 5km uphill route that the bus took to get us to the starting point of the Wall was actually the first 5km of the half marathon.